PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 # Automated Data Analysis and Presentation

-Most HPC researchers start their day by downloading data from the clusters, running analysis scripts and then examining the resulting figures.
+Most researchers who use HPC clusters start their day by downloading data from the clusters, running analysis scripts and then examining the resulting figures.
 This page shows you how to automate the first two of these operations so that when you arrive in the morning the figures will have been generated just a few minutes earlier.

 Note that the techniques presented here only work if one has followed the previous steps to suppressed DUO and enable password-less logins.